orestesleal/qemu_openbsd_sparc/README.md

 # Creating the virtual disk

-First, select a location for your VM disk, configuration, etc. then use a command like the followig (adjust at your convenience)
+First, select a location for your VM disk, configuration, etc. then use a command like the following (adjust at your convenience)
 ```
 /usr/local/qemu-4.2.0/bin/qemu-img  create -f qcow2 openbsd-sparc.disk 4G
 ```